 - Also be sure to uncheck the box in Activity History labeled - Send my activity history to Microsoft.

 There is also another excellent Windows 10 privacy article from ZDNet that will help you protect your privacy as well as your peace of mind concerning Windows 10.

-5. You will next be asked to connect to the internet.
+6.)
+You will next be asked to connect to the internet.